Facilities & Resources

 (c) a Collaboration, Dissemination and Education Core to facilitate those key missions by publicizing key results and coordinating the education mission through both UVM coursework and regional and national conferences.

-University of Vermont (UVM), College of Medicine (COM), and Fletcher Allen Health Care (FAHC)
+University of Vermont (UVM), College of Medicine (COM), and The University of Vermont Medical Center

 UVM, the COM, and associated FAHC medical center represent highly valuable resources for the VCBH.
 UVM, founded in 1791, is among the oldest continuously operated state universities in the country.
 UVM comprises the Colleges of Agriculture, Arts and Sciences, Engineering and Mathematics, Education and Social Service, Medicine, the Graduate College, and Schools of Allied Health Sciences, Business Administration, Natural Resources, Nursing, and Continuing Education.